jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 # What is Selenium?
 - Framework for testing web applications
 - Selenium IDE
-  - record browser interactions into a script that can be played back
+  - Record browser interactions into a script that can be played back
-  - does not require coding
+  - Does not require coding
   - Firefox and Chrome add-ons
 - Selenium WebDriver
-  - Create test scripts using one of many supported languages including Java, C#, Ruby, Python and JavaScript
+  - Create tests using one of many supported languages including Java, C#, Ruby, Python and JavaScript
-  - PHP not offically supported by SeleniumHQ but Behat provides a Mink Selenium driver
+  - PHP not offically supported by SeleniumHQ but Behat provides the necessary integrations

 ???
 - Mink is a middleware between your web application and a browser